JohnDavid07/DBMD-Ecommerce-Project/README.md

-# DBMS-Ecommerce-Project

-a small online cloth selling model ,designing of relational database using SQL and MYSQL DB.

 # Ecommerce Management DBMS Project

+a small online cloth selling model ,designing of relational database using SQL and MYSQL DB.<br>

 As a part of our College Curriculum, we made this project for Database Management Systems (DBMS)<br>
 This project contains theoretical as well as implementation in SQL.<br>